-Law Teaching Advising
+Law Teaching and Advising

-The Law Teaching Advising section of the HLS website can provide students with a great deal of information to guide their consideration of law teaching as a career.
+This (Law Teaching) section of the HLS website can provide students with a great deal of information to guide their consideration of law teaching as a career.
 Students who would like more information about pursuing a career in law teaching may contact Susannah Barton Tobin, Assistant Dean for Academic Career Advising.
 To add your name to the Law Teaching ListServ please self-subscribe, or contact Susannah Barton Tobin.

 Fellowships and Programs to Prepare Students for Law Teaching

 Residential Academic Fellowships

 HLS also offers a large number of residential academic fellowships for those moving toward a career as law professors.
 HLS residential academic fellows use their time here to prepare for entry-level law teaching jobs by undertaking original research and writing and becoming members of the community of HLS and Harvard University scholars.

 Joint, Coordinated, and Concurrent Degree Programs

 HLS also offers a number of joint, coordinated, and concurrent degree programs that are frequently valuable to students preparing for careers in legal research and law teaching.

 Idea Makers: Research, Writing, and the Path to Law Teaching at Harvard Law School

 View a short film about becoming a law professor at HLS, starring former Dean and now Justice Elena Kagan, along with former Dean Martha Minow; Professors Jon Hanson, Randall Kennedy, and Charles Ogletree; now-Senator Elizabeth Warren; and many others.